 All students admitted to the JD/MA-ENV program are assigned an academic advisor at the Nicholas School.
 Newly admitted students work with their Nicholas School advisor to design a coursework plan for the MA-ENV portion of the dual degree that matches their interests and, insofar as possible, satisfies the coursework requirements of their selected concentration.
 All courses must be at the graduate level unless otherwise approved by the Director of Graduate Studies.

-MA-ENV students are required to pass a comprehensive, written exam during the final semester of their program (but no later than reading week).
+MA-ENV students are required to pass a comprehensive, written exam during the final semester of their program.
+The scheduled exam should take place within the Graduate School deadlines for graduation found here: http://gradschool.duke.edu/academics/grad_deadlines.php.
 The exam is administered by a three-member faculty committee, including the student’s advisor and at least one other member of the Nicholas School.
 The exam has an open-book, take-home format with three questions and must be completed within 48 hours.
 Students are responsible for obtaining the consent of faculty members to serve on their exam committees by the beginning of the semester in which they intend to graduate.

 Additional requirements common to all dual JD/MA programs may be found at gradschool.duke.edu/academics/degree_reqs/dualdegrees/jd_ma.php.

 There are no formal coursework prerequisites for admission to the JD/MA-ENV program.
 Master’s-level courses offered by the Nicholas School are designed, however, for students who have satisfied the prerequisites of the MEM program, which include introductory college-level courses in calculus and statistics for all students and additional courses for specific concentrations (e.g., microeconomics for Coastal Environmental Management, Energy and the Environment, and Environmental Economics and Policy, and principles of ecology for Ecosystem Science and Conservation).
-Applicants can learn more about the prerequisites of the different concentrations by visiting the Nicholas School website at http://www.nicholas.duke.edu/programs/professional/apply/program-prerequisites.
+Applicants can learn more about the prerequisites of the different concentrations online.
 MA-ENV applicants who have not satisfied these prerequisites may need to take remedial coursework before entering the program or during their first year.

 Applicants who are uncertain about their qualifications to enter the program are encouraged to contact the assistant to the Director of Graduate Studies before applying at email@example.com.